engeir/hack-md-notes/volcano-papers.md

 - We suggest that it is too early to conclude that the hiatus has had any particular impact on estimates of ECS.

-### 2019 — Yang et al.: Climate Impacts From Large Volcanic Eruptions in a High-Resolution Climate Model
+### 2019 — Yang et al.: Climate Impacts From Large Volcanic Eruptions in a High-Resolution Climate Model: The importance of Forcing Structure._

-> _Full title: Climate Impacts From Large Volcanic Eruptions in a High-Resolution
-> Climate Model: The importance of Forcing Structure._
->
 > DOI: [10.1029/2019GL082367](https://doi.org/10.1029/2019GL082367)

 #### Introduction